Voluptuous sheaves - Hervé Mathieu-Bachelot

-Hervé Mathieu-Bachelot (b.
-1945), Voluptes en gerbe [Voluptuous sheaves], pâte de verre mosaic, 1981
+Hervé Mathieu-Bachelot (1945-2000), Voluptes en gerbe [Voluptuous sheaves], pâte de verre mosaic, 1981

-Designed to be used as a covering for a technical sheath, this glass paste mosaic develops on a polyhedron.
+Designed to be used as a covering for a technical sheath, this glass paste mosaic is developed on a polyhedron.
 The design takes shape from panel to panel until the last one in a rigorous graphic logic.

-Born in Paris in 1945 and perfectly self-taught, Hervé Mathieu-Bachelot was known and recognized as a colorist, sculptor and engraver emeritus.
-His talents did not escape the notice of RATP, which chose him as its artistic advisor.
+Born in Paris in 1945 and perfectly self-taught, Hervé Mathieu-Bachelot was known and recognised as an outstanding colourist, sculptor and engraver.
+His talents did not escape the notice of the RATP, which chose him as its artistic advisor.
 At the same time, he produced numerous artworks for urban spaces in Paris and its suburbs.

 Click to enlarge